mayel/bonfire-app/docs/HACKING.md

 By default, the `justfile` requires symlinks, which can be enabled with the help of [this link](https://stackoverflow.com/a/59761201).

 See the [pull request adding WSL support](https://github.com/bonfire-networks/bonfire-app/pull/111) for details about usage without symlinks.

-## `just` commands

-Run `just` followed by any of these commands when appropriate rather than directly using the equivalent commands like `mix`, `docker`, `docker-compose`, etc. For example, `just setup` will get you started, and `just dev` will run the app.

-You can first set an env variable to control which mode these commands will assume you're using.
-Here are your options:

-- `WITH_DOCKER=total` : use docker for everything (default)
-- `WITH_DOCKER=partial` : use docker for services like the DB
-- `WITH_DOCKER=easy` : use docker for services like the DB & compiled utilities like messctl
-- `WITH_DOCKER=no` : please no

-Run `just help` to see the list of possible commands and what they do.

 ## Troubleshooting